 What I like about this recipe is that it is very versatile.
 And it goes with saying (though I'm going to say it) that herbs and spices differ greatly in quality and flavor.
 I am always very happy with the dried herbs and spices I get from Azure Standard; the brand is usually Oregon's Wild Harvest.
 These herbs/spices far surpass the grocery store herbs.
 Other options for you would include a health food store with good turnover or Mountain Rose Herbs.

 Lindsey recommended adding chives to a creamy, ranch-style dressing.
 I have yet to get some chives.
 They are on my list for my next Azure order.
 I placed an order yesterday but forgot to add the chives and now it is too late. 🙁

-- 1 cup chevre, yogurt cheese or kefir cheese PLUS 1 cup raw milk –OR– 1-1/2 to 2 cups sour cream
+- 1 cup chevre OR yogurt cheese or kefir cheese OR 1-1/2 to 2 cups sour cream

 - 1/4 cup raw apple cider vinegar